Marketing and Consumer Studies

 Upon successful completion of the Master of Science in Marketing and Consumer Studies program, graduates will have the capacity to:

-- Identify opportunities to advance theories and methodologies in the area of marketing and consumer behaviour.
+- Identify opportunities to advance theories and methodologies in the area of marketing and consumer behaviour and offer insights to real-world marketing practices.

-- Demonstrate the ability to analyze and apply various research methods and analysis techniques to respond to a question in the field of marketing and consumer behaviour.
+- Demonstrate the ability to analyze and apply various research methods and analysis techniques to respond to a question in the field of marketing and consumer behaviour, and the ability to handle both primary and secondary data within research design.

 - Conceptualize, design and implement a research study in the area of marketing and consumer behaviour.